yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 {% endtabcontent %}
 {% endinittab %}

-The above example uses the `executor-proxy` bean in order to create the remoting proxy which can then be injected into the `DataRemoting` object.
-OpenSpaces remoting also allows you to inject the remoting proxy directly on the remoting service property using annotations.
-Here is an example using the `DataRemoting` class:
+The example above uses the `executor-proxy` bean in order to create the remoting proxy which can later be injected into the `DataRemoting` object.
+OpenSpaces remoting also allows injection of the remoting proxy into the remoting service property using annotations.
+Here is an example of annotating the `DataRemoting` class:

 {% highlight java %}
 public class DataRemoting {